Reading Time: 5 Minutes

 - With your account, you will have access to the communication system and the forum.

-- There is no penalty for dropping out prior to the art claim.
+- There is no penalty for dropping out unless you went through the art claims process.

-- See Author or Artist Q&A/Rules for detailed information about dropping out.
+- See Author or Artist Q&A/Rules for detailed information about dropping out after art claims.

-- There is no penalty for dropping out prior to the art claim so it can’t hurt to sign up in case it all works out for you.
+- There is no penalty for dropping out before art claims so it can’t hurt to sign up in case it all works out for you.
 Penalties after the art claim are case by case depending on the situation.

 The Writing Phase

-- There will be monthly check-ins for authors.
+- There will be monthly check-ins for authors (and artists after art claims)

 - They are not mandatory but encouraged.